RedisGraph/RedisGraph/docs/commands/graph.constraint.md

 ## Mandatory constraints

-A mandatory constraint enforces existance of given attributes for all nodes with a given label or for all edges with a given relationship-type.
+A mandatory constraint enforces existence of given attributes for all nodes with a given label or for all edges with a given relationship-type.

 Consider a mandatory constraint over the attribute `id` of all nodes with the label `Person`.
 This constraint will enforce that any `Person` node in the graph has an `id` attribute.